 Here, we will be introducing a number of rather unusual sushi restaurants whose specialties are hard to find outside of Kyoto, even within Japan.
-“Saba-zushi,” a type of preserved dish made with specially treated fish, with its roots in Kyoto’s geographic situation and the wisdom the people of the past derived from it.
+“Saba-zushi,” a type of preserved dish made with specially treated fish, with its roots in Kyoto’s geographic situation and the wisdom the people of the past.
 “Hako-sushi,” a variety of sushi that’s as much a delight for the eyes as it is for the mouth, made with layered rice and toppings pressed into shape inside a box.
-The bite-sized “Temari-zushi,” made small enough that even a delicate Maiko (apprentice geiko) can fit it into her mouth. ...and the list goes on!
+The bite-sized “Temari-zushi,” made small enough that even a delicate maiko (apprentice geiko, what geisha are called in Kyoto) can fit it into her mouth. ...and the list goes on!
 The unique local culture, wisdom, and customs of Kyoto are inseparably intertwined with them all.

-DaizenWhat’s the best drink to go with sushi?
-Some are sure to say it’s beer, while others will choose Japanese sake.
+DaizenWhat’s the best drink with sushi?
+Some are sure to say it’s beer, while others will choose sake.
 If you’ve come all the way to Kyoto, Japan’s greatest producer of sake, we think you really ought to experience sushi with sake — at least once!
-At “Daizen,” located at the heart of the popular tourist destination Arashiyama, visitors can enjoy a delightful variety of sushi made with all fresh seafood.
+At “Daizen,” located in the heart of the popular tourist destination Arashiyama, visitors can enjoy a delightful variety of sushi made with fresh seafood.
 Watching the masterful chef working behind the counter is sure to be the perfect appetizer for sushi, as well as some good sake!

-Sushi OtowaIf you head down Shinkyogoku Shopping Street, a popular destination for tourists in the city even by Kyoto’s standards, you’ll come across a curious shop with blowing steam rising up in front of it.
-And inside of the big box that’s putting out all that steam... it’s sushi!
-“Mushi-zushi” is a traditional kind of Kyo-zushi, and this is one specialty store that has long been loved by the locals.
+Sushi OtowaIf you head down Shinkyogoku Shopping Street, a popular destination for tourists in the city even by Kyoto’s standards, you’ll come across a curious shop with steam rising up from a box in front of it.
+And inside of the big box that’s putting out all that steam... is sushi!
+“Mushi-zushi” is a traditional kind of Kyo-zushi, and this is one specialty restaurant that has long been loved by the locals.
 Try it — you’re sure to love it.